 - Guidelines for JYNNEOS Vaccine Use (PDF)

-- Interim Clinical Considerations for Use of JYNNEOS and ACAM2000 Vaccines during the 2022 U.S. Monkeypox Outbreak (CDC)
+- Interim Clinical Considerations for Use of JYNNEOS and ACAM2000 Vaccines during the 2022 U.S. Mpox Outbreak (CDC)

-- Provider Checklist for Receipt of Monkeypox Vaccine (PDF)
+- Provider Checklist for Receipt of Mpox Vaccine (PDF)

-- Requesting MPV Isolation/Quarantine Assistance From State of Washington Isolation and Quarantine Facility (PDF)
+- Requesting Mpox Isolation/Quarantine Assistance From State of Washington Isolation and Quarantine Facility (PDF)